MakeSchool-Tutorials/Sushi-Neko-SpriteKit-Swift4/P5-Gameplay/content.md

 ```
 >

-You will need to implement a tracking property to the GameScene class, let's default it to `.title` as you would expect
+You will need to add a tracking property to the GameScene class, let's default it to `.title` as you would expect
 this to be first state the player experiences after opening the game.

 > [action]